-The Penguins’ next game is tomorrow, Saturday, Dec.
-16, as they stay in the confines of Connecticut to take on the Bridgeport Sound Tigers.
-Wilkes-Barre/Scranton’s next home game is Friday, Dec.
-22 against the Binghamton Devils.
-Puck drop between the Penguins and Devils is scheduled for 7:05 p.m. at Mohegan Sun Arena at Casey Plaza.
+The Penguins’ next game is tomorrow, Sunday, Mar.
+18, against the Hershey Bears.
+Puck drop between the Penguins and Bears is scheduled for 3:05 p.m. at Mohegan Sun Arena at Casey Plaza.
 Individual tickets for all Penguins home games are available at the Mohegan Sun Arena at Casey Plaza box office, online at TicketMaster.com, or by calling 800-745-3000.

-Season ticket packages for the 19th season of Wilkes-Barre/Scranton Penguins hockey, including 22-game, 12-game and Flexbook plans, are available by contacting the Penguins directly at (570) 208-7367.
+Season ticket packages for the 19th season of Wilkes-Barre/Scranton Penguins hockey, including Flexbook plans, are available by contacting the Penguins directly at (570) 208-7367.